kshetline/aw-clock/README.md

 _This image is hypothetical — the pictured moment in time is not guaranteed to be an actual leap second.
 Video here: https://shetline.com/video/leap_second_display.mp4_

 To build the server along with the web client, use `npm run build` (possibly followed by `--`, then the `--acu`, `--dht`, and/or other options), executed in the project’s root directory.
-The contents of the root-level `dist` directory will then contain the Node.js server code, and the client code in the `dist/public` directory.
+The contents of the root-level `dist` directory will then contain the Node.js server code, with the client code in the `dist/public` directory.
 For example:

 | &nbsp; | &nbsp; |
 | ------------------------------ | -------------------------------------------------------------- |